Perception Psychology: Exploring Key Perception Theories

 Medically reviewed by Majesty Purvis, LCMHC

 Perception is defined as “the process or result of becoming aware of objects, relationships, and events by means of the senses, which includes such activities as recognizing, observing, and discriminating.”
-It allows us to notice and then interpret stimuli around us so we can understand and respond accordingly.
+This process allows us to notice and then interpret stimuli and sensory input around us so we can understand and respond accordingly.
 While perception may seem simple, it’s actually a complex and highly individualized process with many psychological components and implications.
 Below, we’ll cover the basics of perception psychology along with a few of the leading theories on this topic.

 Getty/Vadym Pastukh